david-llamas-roman/davidllamasroman.com/README.md

  *
  * davidllamasroman.com is free software: you can redistribute it and/or modify
  * it under the terms of the GNU General Public License as published by
- * the Free Software Foundation, either version 3 of the License.
+ * the Free Software Foundation, version 3 of the License only.
  *
  * davidllamasroman.com is distributed in the hope that it will be useful,
  * but WITHOUT ANY WARRANTY; without even the implied warranty of